List of secondary highways in Parry Sound District: Highway 632

 Secondary Highway 632, commonly referred to as Highway 632, is a secondary highway in the Canadian province of Ontario, located in Parry Sound District.
 The highway extends for 10.7 km from a junction with Highway 141 in Rosseau to the boundary between Parry Sound District and the Muskoka.
 At the boundary, the roadway continues southward as Muskoka Road 7 through the communities of Minett, Gregory and Port Sandfield.
 Prior to 1997, this county road was also part of Highway 632.

 Highway 632 was first assumed by the Department of Highways, predecessor to the modern Ministry of Transportation, in Parry Sound District on July 20, 1961 at a length of 10.5 km.
 One week later, on July 29, another 16.1 km within what was then just Muskoka District was assumed as part of the highway.

 When the District Municipality of Muskoka was created in 1971, secondary highways within its boundaries were transferred to Muskoka and redesignated as part of its county road network.

 Highway 644

-Secondary Highway 644 commonly referred to as Highway 644, is a secondary highway in the Canadian province of Ontario.
-It is a very minor and extremely short route, and holds the distinction of being Ontario's shortest posted highway at only 800 metres (1/2 mile) in length.
+Secondary Highway 644 commonly referred to as Highway 644, was a secondary highway in the Canadian province of Ontario.
+It is a very minor and extremely short route, and previously held the distinction of being Ontario's shortest posted highway at only 800 metres (1/2 mile) in length.
+On April 19th, 2006, since the highway served an exclusively local purpose, the route was transferred to the Township of the Archipelago.
+The road is now known as South Shore Road.

 It is located in Pointe au Baril in Parry Sound District and simply acts as an access road to the community from Highway 69.